Education Support Professionals Day

 The name reflects a growing pride in the valuable role ESPs play throughout America's public schools.
 Today's support professionals provide invaluable services that enable students to learn in positive, supportive environments.
 ESPs are equal and essential partners in the education process.

-Download ESP flyers from the AEW Online Toolkit to use for your AEW celebrations.
+Download ESP flyers from the AEW Online Toolkit and download the booklet A Guide to Celebrate National Education Support Professionals Day ( PDF, 389 KB, 17 pgs.) to use for your AEW celebrations.

 A Day Without Education Support Professionals (ESP)